aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/README-CNI-version3-dz.md

 Once the above steps are completed, use the file `./deployment/global-s3-assets/centralized-network-inspection-on-aws.template` to create a stack in CloudFormation.

-1. Build the CDK code
+1. Build the CDK code using the following command:

 ```bash
 cd source/